Michael Crawford: Recording career and chart success

 In 1987, during Crawford's starring role in The Phantom of the Opera, a double A-sided single was released featuring two songs from the musical: "The Music of the Night", sung by Crawford, and "Wishing You Were Somehow Here Again", sung by his Phantom co-star Sarah Brightman.
 It reached number seven in the UK Singles Chart.

 Following on from this, in the same year Crawford released a studio album of show tunes with the London Symphony Orchestra, titled Songs from the Stage and Screen, which reached number 12 in the UK Albums Chart and number 74 on the Australian Music Report chart.
 From this album, his version of "When You Wish Upon a Star" was released as a single, reaching number 97 in the UK Singles Chart.

 Songs from the Stage and Screen was followed by other charting studio albums recorded by Crawford, including With Love / The Phantom Unmasked (1989), Michael Crawford Performs Andrew Lloyd Webber (1991), A Touch of Music in the Night (1993), On Eagle's Wings (1998) and The Disney Album (2001), as well as several compilation albums.
 A Touch of Music in the Night included a new version of the Phantom song "The Music of the Night", this time recorded as a duet between Crawford and Barbra Streisand.
 Released as a single, it reached number 54 in the UK Singles Chart in early 1994.
 It was also included on Streisand's album Back to Broadway (1993), and was nominated for Best Pop Performance by a Duo or Group with Vocals at the 1994 Grammy Awards.

 Concert tours

 In 2006, he made a small concert tour of Australia and New Zealand, as well as a one-night benefit to open the LaSalle Bank Theatre in Chicago.
 He has also done various Michael Crawford International Fan Association (MCIFA) exclusive concerts around the US.

 Charity work

 Since the late 1980s, Crawford has affiliated himself with various charities, particularly for the good of children.
 He is a patron of the Lighthouse Foundation in Australia, and has also been President of the Sick Children's Trust since 1987.

 Personal life

 Crawford has three children.
-Two, born in 1966 and 1968, were daughters from his first marriage to Gabrielle Lewis.
+Two, born in 1966 and 1968, are daughters from his first marriage to Gabrielle Lewis.
+He also has an older daughter, with whom he has signed a legal agreement protecting her privacy.

-In 2007, Crawford relocated to New Zealand for health reasons, as he sought recovery from his diagnosed myalgic encephalitis and to be closer to one of his daughters who had settled in Australia.
+In the mid-1990s, he began a long-term relationship with Natasha MacAller, an American dancer and chef.
+They are now married.

+Shortly before appearing in The Go-Between, Crawford was diagnosed with prostate cancer and had his prostate removed.